eadf/toxicblend.rs/blender_addon/install_as_blender_addon.md

 subprocess.call([sys.executable, "-m", "ensurepip"])
 subprocess.call([sys.executable, "-m", "pip", "install", "--upgrade", "pip"])

-# install required packages
+# install the pip packages protobuf and grpcio
 subprocess.call([sys.executable, "-m", "pip", "install", "protobuf"]) subprocess.call([sys.executable, "-m", "pip", "install", "grpcio"])

-print("copy toxicblend_pb2.py toxicblend_pb2_grpc.py to this path:")
+print("copy or link toxicblend_pb2.py and toxicblend_pb2_grpc.py to this path:")
 print(site.getsitepackages())
 ```
 If you run into permission problems, you will have to run the pip commands on the blender python executable with raised privileges (e.g. sudo)

-You will also have to copy the `toxicblend_pb2.py` and `toxicblend_pb2_grpc.py` files to the
+You will also have to copy the `toxicblend_pb2.py` and `toxicblend_pb2_grpc.py` files to one of the
-site packages of the blender python environment.
+site-package directories of the blender python environment.
 Soft links works fine as well.

 ```
 # example MacOS:
+$ cd toxicblend.rs
-$ cp toxicblend_pb2.py toxicblend_pb2_grpc.py /Applications/Blender.app/Contents/Resources/2.92/python/lib/python3.7/site-packages
+$ cp blender_addon/toxicblend_pb2.py blender_addon/toxicblend_pb2_grpc.py /Applications/Blender.app/Contents/Resources/2.92/python/lib/python3.7/site-packages
 ```

-Then you need to install the addon itself. `Blender->Preferences->Addons->Install..` select the `toxicblend_meshtools.py` file
+Then you need to install the addon itself. `Blender->Preferences->Addons->Install..` select the `blender_addon/toxicblend_meshtools.py` file
 and click 'Install Add-on'.

 Don't forget to activate the addon in the list.